Al-Suyuti: Reception

-Ibn al-ʿImād writes: "Most of his works become world famous in his lifetime."
-Renowned as a prolific writer, his student Dawudi said: "I was with the Shaykh Suyuti once, and he wrote three volumes on that day.
+Ibn al-ʿImād writes: "Most of his works became world famous in his lifetime."
+Renowned as a prolific writer, his student Dawudi said, "I was with the Shaykh Suyuti once, and he wrote three volumes on that day.
 He could dictate annotations on ĥadīth, and answer my objections at the same time.
-In his time he was the foremost scholar of the ĥadīth and associated sciences, of the narrators including the uncommon ones, the hadith matn (text), isnad (chain of narrators), the derivation of hadith rulings.
-He has himself told me, that he had memorized over two hundred thousand (200,000) hadiths."
+In his time, he was the foremost scholar of the ḥadīth and associated sciences, of the narrators, including the uncommon ones, the ḥadīth matn (text), isnad (chain of narrators), and the derivation of ḥadīth rulings.
+He has himself told me that he had memorized over two hundred thousand (200,000) hadiths."
 Adding that there was no scholar at his time who memorized this much.

 His admirers stated that Al-Suyuti writings reached as far as India during his time on Earth.
 His learning and more importantly his incredible prolific output were widely seen as miraculous signs from God due to his merit.